holandes22/nw-compile-linux/README.md

 The build folder will be at nwn.

-**Note** For me, I needed to install one package when to make in run in Ubuntu Mate 15.10
+**Note** I needed to install one package to make in run in Ubuntu Mate 15.10

     $ sudo apt-get install libsdl1.2debian:i386